MicrosoftDocs/ATADocs/ATADocs/ata-capacity-planning.md

 > [!NOTE]
 > -   Dynamic memory is not supported.
 > -   For optimal performance, set the **Power Option** of the ATA Gateway to **High Performance**.
-> -   A minimum of 5 GB of space is required and 10 GB is recommended.
-This includes space needed for the ATA binaries, [ATA logs](troubleshooting-ata-using-logs.md) and [performance logs](troubleshooting-ata-using-perf-counters.md).
+> -   A minimum of 5 GB of space is required and 10 GB is recommended, including space needed for the ATA binaries, [ATA logs](troubleshooting-ata-using-logs.md) and [performance logs](troubleshooting-ata-using-perf-counters.md).

 ## Domain controller traffic estimation
 There are various tools that you can use to discover the average packets per second of your domain controllers.
 If you do not have any tools that track this counter, you can use Performance Monitor to gather the required information.

-To determine packets per second, perform the following on each domain controller:
+To determine packets per second, perform the following steps on each domain controller:

 1. Open Performance Monitor.